brendanmetzger/ledger/README.md

 - [ ] Make a 'Panic Protocol' page
 - [ ] Design a Favicion
 - [ ] implement a progress report every 3 weeks
+- [ ] request that examples/help be done as a gist/codepen/fiddle